Lumavate-Team/documentation/docs/2-development.rst

  	docker build --no-cache --rm -t gobasewidget:1.0 .

-   The ``--no-cache`` command is specifying that we do not want to use cache when building containers, and the ``--rm`` is specifiying that we want to remove intermediate containers after a successful builld.
+   The ``--no-cache`` command specifies that cache will not be used when building containers.
+The ``--rm`` command removes intermediate containers after a successful builld.

 #.
 An image will be built with the sample Docker file.